HariniVS/LogicPillars/Readme.md

 #### Conclusion
 Through the event storming exercise, we discovered the domain and requirements for our solution.
 We identified two key aggregates that define our bounded contexts and transactional boundaries:

-1. **Interview** - Manages the overall interview process for a interviewee
+1. **Interview** - Manages the overall interview process for an interviewee
 2. **Interview Round** - Handles individual interview sessions within the process

 The event storming process helped us develop a ubiquitous language - a common vocabulary shared by all team members and stakeholders that eliminates translation between business and technical terminology.